samuellie/stray-tracker/docs/product_requirement_docs.md

 ## Solution

-A modern, engaging Progressive Web App that enables communities to:
+A mobile-first Progressive Web App with web compatibility that enables communities to:

 - Track and monitor stray animals in their area
 - Share information and coordinate care efforts